strongloop/strongloop.com2/_posts/2018-10-30-loopback-4-ga.md

 ### Service Integration Capabilities
 We added basic support for integrating with 3rd party services, e.g. SOAP and REST services.
-We also have gRPC support with the help of the communitys.
-To build on top of this foundation, we've improved the developer experience by adding sugar API for registering services and automated registration via boot, and introduced [`lb4 service`](https://loopback.io/doc/en/lb4/Service-generator.html) command to create a Service class for a selected datasource.
+We also have gRPC support with the help of the community.
+To build on top of this foundation, we've improved the developer experience by adding sugar APIs for registering services and automated registration via boot, and introduced [`lb4 service`](https://loopback.io/doc/en/lb4/Service-generator.html) command to create a Service class for a selected datasource.
-FIXME: Raymond, need help on decorators.

 ## Scenario-Driven Approach
 We have been using scenario-driven approach to help us identify gaps when creating a close-to-real-world application.
 As a start, we have created the [todo example](https://loopback.io/doc/en/lb4/todo-tutorial.html) for basic database CRUD operations.
 Then [todo-list example](https://loopback.io/doc/en/lb4/todo-list-tutorial.html) and the [SOAP calculator](https://loopback.io/doc/en/lb4/soap-calculator-tutorial.html) were added to demonstrate the model relation and service integration capabitility, respectively.